Sweatr

 Step 1: Recalculate your fluid plan

-You will not replace 100% of those losses during the race.
-The realistic goal is 60–80% replacement: enough to stay functional, not so much that you slosh or risk hyponatremia.
-So if your warm-weather sweat rate is 1,200 ml/hour, plan to drink 720–960 ml/hour during the race.
+You won't replace 100% of those losses.
+The realistic goal is 60–80% replacement.
+So at 1,200 ml/hr, plan to drink 720–960 ml/hr during the race.

 Step 2: Get your sodium number right

-• Light sweater (clothes barely damp, no salt streaks on skin): 400–600 mg sodium per hour
+• Light sweater (barely damp, no salt streaks): 400–600 mg sodium/hr + 20–30% adjustment

-• Average sweater: 600–900 mg sodium per hour
+• Average sweater: 600–900 mg/hr + adjustment

-• Heavy sweater (visible salt crust on cap, hat, shorts after long runs): 900–1,500 mg sodium per hour
+• Heavy sweater (visible salt crust on cap/hat/shorts): 900–1,500 mg/hr + adjustment

 This is also the moment to test your stomach with the exact drink concentration you plan to race with.
-Not "something similar."
-The exact one.

 Step 3: Re-think your gel strategy for a hotter gut